UTSA17T/UiPath/_posts/2013-06-04-BrowserExtensions.markdown

 5. Now that the extension is rebranded, it will have to be re-packaged into a new CRX file.
 For that, you will have to go to the *Extensions* page in Chrome, as described in the **Manual installation** section.
 Then, you will press the *Pack extension...* button and you will see the following screen:
 	!["Chrome Rebranding 1"](/img/blog/Chrome_rebranding_1.jpg)

-6. In the **Extension root directory** field, you must write the path to your rebrander extension files.
-In our example, it's the *"c:\temp\myChromeExt"* from step 2.
+6. In the **Extension root directory** field, you must write the path to your rebranded extension files.
+In our example, it's the *"c:\temp\myChromeExt"* directory from step 2.

 7. You do not have a **Private key file** yet.
 Leave this field blank for now, this will tell Google Chrome that you need such a file and it will create one for you.

 8. Click the **Pack Extension** button.
 Google Chrome will respond with a dialog that looks like this:
 	!["Chrome Rebranding 2"](/img/blog/Chrome_rebranding_2.jpg)

-9. The CRX file is the your rebranded Chrome extension.
+9. The CRX file is the rebranded Chrome extension.
 The PEM file is the private key and you must keep it, it uniquely identifies your extension.
 Next time you pack your extension, fill in the **Private key file** field at step 7 with the path to the PEM file.

 10. Now that you have the private key (PEM) file, you can pack the Chrome extension automatically using this command line:

 ```
-<Path_to_Chrome..exe> --pack-extension=<Path_to_extension_directory> --pack-extension-key=<Path_to_private_key_file>
+<Path_to_Chrome.exe> --pack-extension=<Path_to_extension_directory> --pack-extension-key=<Path_to_private_key_file>
 ```

 *Example:*